mozilla/legal-docs/firefox_cloud_services_ToS/en-US.md

 8. #### Third Party Services

-    Third Party Services may have their own Privacy Policies and Terms of Use.
-You are encouraged to read these, because your use of Third Party Services may subject you to terms, policies, and practices that are separate from Mozilla's.
+    Third Party Services are services provided by an entity other than Mozilla ("Third Party Services").
+Your use of Third Party Services may subject you to terms, policies, and practices that are separate from Mozilla's and you are encouraged to read them.
 Mozilla does not represent or imply that it endorses any Third Party Services nor that it believes the operation of any Third Party Services will be accurate, useful, or non-harmful.
 Third Party Services may have technical inaccuracies, may cause mistakes or errors, and may transmit, store, or otherwise manipulate data in a manner that you find objectionable.
 You are responsible for taking precautions to protect yourself and your computer systems in connection with the use of Third Party Services.

 9. #### Release and Indemnification